The Entrepreneur: Alastair Campbell, Carsnip

 Our growth funding path to date has involved securing $1m of tech angel investment during our first round of funding.
 This was completed in three small angel rounds to reduce dilution and allow us to ensure we got our technology stack built.

-Where would you like your business to be in three years?
+Where would you like your business to be?

 What is the hardest thing you have ever done in business?